Braginskii Viscosity in Cosmological Simulations of Galaxy Clusters: Implementation, Validation, and First Application: Tests and Results

 \subsection{Linearly Polarized Alfvén Wave}

 While the Braginskii viscosity does not affect a circularly polarized Alfvén wave, it interrupts a linearly polarized standing Alfvén wave \citep{Squire_2016, Squire_2017, Squire_2017b}.
-In a linearly polarized Alfvén wave, $|\bf B|$ oscillates as the wave evolves, driving $\Delta p$ \eqref{eqn:pressure_aniso}, which reduces the magnetic tension.
-When $\Delta p = -B^2/4\pi$, the firehose instability is triggered \eqref{eqn:firehose_inst}, scattering particles and dissipating the wave.
+In a linearly polarized Alfvén wave, $|\bf B|$ oscillates as the wave evolves, driving $\Delta p$ \eqref{eqn:pressure_aniso}.
+The wave is initialized at maximum magnetic perturbation and zero velocity, so $|{\bf B}|$ initially decreases.
+This produces negative pressure anisotropy, $\Delta p<0$, which reduces the magnetic tension.
+When $\Delta p = -B^2/4\pi$, the firehose instability is triggered \eqref{eqn:firehose_inst} and the effective magnetic tension vanishes.
 This mechanism interrupts the linearly polarized Alfvén wave if the initial amplitude of the wave is \citep{Squire_2017, Berlok_2019}

 To recreate this test, we set up a thin box of size $L_x = L_y = 20L_z$, with $N_x =N_y = 128$ and $N_z = 6$.
 The initial magnetic field is given by ${\bf B} = B_0 \hat{x}$, with a perturbation